codingCode1/Selectors-cheatsheet/README.md

-# Selectors Attribute-selectors Pseudo elements Pseudo classes
+# Selectors /Attribute-selectors /Pseudo elements /Pseudo classes
  Codecademy-project\
  Will be an ongoin project.
 Learning to use github to update the changes.